Forest School Training

-We have two training venues: one at Stave Hill Ecology Park, a dense and rich nature reserve spanning 5 acres, just a few minutes away from Canada Water station in South East London, and another in the stunning woodlands of Hever Castle, in nearby Kent.
+Our training takes place at Stave Hill Ecology Park, a dense and rich nature reserve spanning 5 acres, just a few minutes away from Canada Water station in South East London.

 We are accredited by AIM Qualifications and Assessment Group to deliver the following: